 Creating an app can use up a lot of your time and resources.
 There is nothing more devastating than going through all of that hard work and not making any money (i.e. due to change of application development trends).
-The next time you come up with a grand idea for an app, you may not want to put the development into motion because you are afraid of failing again and constantly thinking of how much does it cost to create an app for you.
-When you believe that your new app has the potential of going somewhere but you do not want to risk losing everything again, you can use app crowdfunding to reduce those dangers.
+The next time you come up with a great idea for an app, you may not want to put the development into motion because you are afraid of failing again and constantly thinking of how much does it cost to create an app for you.
+If you believe that your new app has the real potential of shining bright like a diamond but you do not want to risk losing everything again, you may go another way - app crowdfunding to reduce those potential threats.

-Explore the different app funding sources that not only help in funding your application but ones that also give you feedback on your creation and ideas on how you can make your new app more popular.
+Explore the different mobile app funding sources that not only help in bankrolling your application but ones that also give you feedback on your creation and ideas on how to make it more popular.

 Why Should You Use Crowdfunding?

 By putting your application on one of the crowdfunding platforms, you can also get a better idea of how interested customers are going to be in your creation.
-If you do not get any funding, you will know that you need to put some work into your app to make it more desirable to those seeking out apps.
+If you do not get any funding, you will know that you need to put some work into your app to make it more desirable.

 When the funds start coming in, you can feel more confident that you have something that customers want.
-These platforms also allow for users to provide you with feedback on what you have made so far.
-This will help you in making changes and set you off in a better direction.
-This, in turn, can allow you to create apps that make you money.
+These platforms also allow users to provide you with feedback on what you have made so far.
+This will help you introducing changes and set you off in a better direction.
+This, in turn, can allow you to build apps that make you money.

 Creating a Quality Network for Better Advertising

 Through crowdfunding platforms, you are going to establish a much greater network of people interested in your type of product.
-Through networking, your name and your product are going to reach the eyes and ears of many more potential customers making you more profits.
+Through networking, your name and product are going to reach many more potential customers delivering more profits.

 The word-of-mouth and having a few quality applications already in your portfolio are going to be the keys to your success as an application developer.
-If you do not already have a solid network of supporters, now is the time to get one.
+If you do not already have a solid network of supporters, now is the time to start establishing one.

 Choosing the Right Crowd Funding Platform for Your App

-Explore the following crowd funding platforms to discover which ones will work best for you and your app.
+Explore the following crowd funding platforms to discover the one that will work best for you and your app.
 Each one offers different aspects so that you can choose the one that will make you the most successful.